jeffreyevans/spatialEco/README.md

                   distance.
 This is similar to the moving window in Fragstats but, uses either a buffer for each point or a zonal approach with polygons, to derive local metrics.

+    libraries - Checks package(s) install, optionally installs and adds to namespace environment

 	local.min.max - Calculates the local minimums and maximums in a numeric vector, indicating inflection points in the distribution.

     loess.boot - Bootstrap of a Local Polynomial Regression (loess)